NBlaze860/Shipsy-Inventory-Manager/docs/DESIGN.md

 - `error`: A string or `null` to store any error messages that occur during authentication, allowing the UI to display feedback to the user.

 **Reasoning:** This state shape provides a clear and comprehensive representation of the authentication status.
 Storing the user object allows the application to easily access user information.
 The `loading` state is crucial for providing UI feedback during asynchronous operations, such as showing a spinner.
 The `error` state enables robust error handling and communication of issues to the user.
 This structure is clean, simple, and aligns with best practices for managing asynchronous state in Redux.

+## Authentication Persistence

+**Context:** Users expect to remain authenticated across browser refreshes and sessions until they explicitly log out or their session expires.
+The initial implementation required users to log in again after every browser refresh, creating a poor user experience.

+**Decision:** Session persistence has been implemented using httpOnly JWT cookies with the following components:
+- **Backend:** New `GET /api/auth/check` route with `checkAuthUser` controller that validates JWT and returns user profile
+- **Frontend:** `checkAuth` async thunk in Redux that calls the auth check endpoint on app initialization
+- **App-level Auth Check:** Direct integration in App.jsx using useEffect to dispatch checkAuth on mount
+- **Initial Loading State:** App starts with `loading: true` to check authentication before rendering routes

+**Reasoning:** This implementation provides seamless user experience by maintaining authentication state across sessions while keeping the code simple and maintainable.
+The httpOnly cookies prevent XSS attacks, the auth check endpoint reuses existing authentication middleware, and the loading state prevents flash of unauthenticated content.
+By integrating the auth check directly in App.jsx, we avoid unnecessary component abstraction while maintaining clean separation of concerns.